 Click here to read more about how to make a complaint (PDF)

-Impetus is the new Independent Health Complaints Advocacy Service supporting patients and their carers who wish to pursue a complaint about their NHS treatment or care.
-This service is free, confidential and independent.
+Advocacy services are available to support patients and carers who wish to pursue a complaint about NHS treatment or care.
+Support can include helping to draft a complaint and attending meetings.
+Services are free, confidential and independent.

 If you would like to say thank you or provide us with some positive feedback please get in touch by completing a short online form - click here.